About the Group

 5. The writer takes a note of what's been said.
 Feedback can also be emailed.
 We leave that up to the individuals.
 Not all suggestions should be expected to be used.

-6. We ask that writers attend every week, on time with a grace period of five minutes after, and to post at least once a month.
+6. We ask that writers attend every week, on time with a grace period of five minutes after, and to post at least twice a month.
 If writers don't post over a period of weeks, the leader will reach out to discuss.

 - Critique